ltw-webdev-javascript/curriculum/week-04.md

 ---
-topic: "Javascript events"
+topic: "JavaScript events"
-desc: "Learn how to write Javascript code that responds to user generated events like clicks and key presses."
+desc: "Learn how to write JavaScript code that responds to user generated events like clicks and key presses."
 clr: "1, 3"

 video_tutorials: